 Specialist short courses

 As the only formalised UK organisation the Straw Craftsmen recognises that its membership does not include all makers in the country.
-They are anxious to make clear that the information supplied in this questionnaire cannot be entirely accurate and are aware this list of makers is incomplete.
+They make clear that the information supplied in this questionnaire cannot be entirely accurate and are aware this list of makers is incomplete.
 The Straw Craftsmen and Heritage would be delighted to add more names to this category in future editions.

 Thatch Ornaments